 As you may know that The Emoji Movie is declared the winner for Worst Picture At The 2018 Golden Raspberry Awards.
 When Sony posted a tweet on Twitter to promote the film with a character dressed up as Elizabeth Moss’ character by mocking Hulu’s The Handmaid’s Tale.
 Sony earned a lot of negative backlash, due to The Handmaid’s Tale’s controversial themes involving, Slavery, Religion & worst of all, Procreate against The Main Protagonist’s will.

 This is an example of not thinking this through.
-If you’re spoof a particular movie or tv show, be sure to check every single episode or scene, if you want to avoid haters.
+If you’re spoofing a particular movie or tv show, be sure to check every single episode or scene, if you want to avoid haters.
 Next time, you better think before you act, otherwise you’re gonna get demoted as a janitor for earning bad publicity in an embarrassing way.
 Imagine if an animated family film spoofs Django Unchained?
 Would that be a good idea for people?
 You tell me.

 7. Wonder Woman Banned In Lebanon

 You’ve got to be kidding me?!
 Why would a movie theater ban a motion picture based on a person’s heritage or nation?
-First of all, outside of America, a country called, Lebanon, banned Wonder Woman, due to Gal Gadot’ Jewish heritage and her birthplace located in Israel.
+First of all, outside of America, a country called, Lebanon, banned Wonder Woman, due to Gal Gadot’s Jewish heritage and her birthplace located in Israel.
 I find that incredibly stupid.
 Seriously?
-What the hell I wrong with you Hitler fans that you think it’s okay to ban a human being based on the color or nation of a person’s skin or heritage?
+What the hell is wrong with you Hitler fans that you think it’s okay to ban a human being based on the color or nation of a person’s skin or heritage?
 Do me a favor and get yourselves checked in to an insane asylum!
 This isn’t World War II anymore!
 I respect eveybody’s race from across the world.
-If I worked was the manager at a movie theater, I would never approve on the idea on banning a movie based on a person’s race.
+If I worked as the manager of a movie theater, I would never approve on the idea on banning a movie based on a person’s race.

 Remember the arc words, “All Men Are Created Equal.”